marbotte/sr_cce/refManagement/duplicates.md

     ## Records: 1922,2054
     ## have comparable titles (An Analysis of Tardiness, Absenteeism, and Academic Achievement of 9th Grade Students in a Selected School District in Southeastern Georgia
     ## An analysis of tardiness, absenteeism, and academic achievement of 9th grade students in a selected school district in Southeastern Georgia) but have a difference of more than one publication year!
     ##
     ## Note that they WONT be considered as duplicates

-    ## Warning in FUN(X[[i]], ...):
-    ## Records: 907,1177
-    ## have comparable titles (An Analysis of the Relationship between 3rd Grade Teachers' Emotional Intelligence and Classroom Management Styles and Implications on Student Achievement in Title I Elementary Schools: A Correlational Study
-    ## An analysis of the relationship between 3rd grade teachers' emotional intelligence and classroom management styles and implications on student achievement in Title I elementary schools: A correlational study) but have a difference of more than one publication year!
-    ##
-    ## Note that they WONT be considered as duplicates